Projet-HyLES/PyPSA_Reunion/README.md

 # Code
 File to run for modeling and optimising the system: **run.py**.
 This file currently models an electricity scenario of 2050.
-All the data used for this modeling can be changed from the Data folder.
+All the data used for this modeling can be updated from the Data folder.

 This file calls **functions_used.py** where few functions are defined, mostly for the formatting of the data.